 However, given all the noise what are THE most popular articles on the theme?

-Here we present the seven most popular of the last 12 months.
+Here we present the seven most popular of the last couple of years.

 7th: Putting customer experience at the heart of next-generation operating models

 This one for is McK’s second in the top seven this time…

 “Digital is reshaping customer experience in almost every sector.
 Digital first attackers are entering markets with radically new offers, disrupting the ways that companies and customers interact and setting a high bar for simplicity, personalization, and interactivity.”

 Teaching MBA courses in international business, global competitive strategies, international market research, and capstone courses in strategic planning and market research gives Louis the opportunity to research mega trends.
 Add to his portfolio writing for Forbes establishes his credentials in the space of customer transformation.
 In this article, he reflects on the coming ‘Internet of Things’ everywhere, and the impact on business and customers.

 “87% of retailers will deploy mobile point-of-sale (MPOS) devices by 2021, enabling them to scan and accept credit or debit payments anywhere in the store…”